You took the time to research how to have a well-behaved dog.

 Repetition and consistency are key so he will be eating quite a few of these.

 Practice daily (and at first multiple times a day) to help your dog learn quickly.
-Always verbally praise and reward quickly.
+Always verbally praise, use a training clicker and reward quickly.

 You will be feeling like a master dog whisperer before you know it.
 There’s not a better feeling than establishing great control over your dog, especially when you need it for real.